Skip to Content

 Just hanging out at the Dreamer Hostel, Santa Marta

-There are awesome places to stay in Santa Marta for every type of traveler with any range of budget!
+There are awesome places to stay in Santa Marta for every type of traveler with any budget!
 I’ve personally stayed at all of the places below and can highly recommend them!

 Low Budget – Backpacker Hostels